apache/iotdb/docs/UserGuide/Maintenance-Tools/Sync-Tool.md

 ## 3.Precautions for Use

-- The sender side of the sync-tool currently supports IoTDB version 1.0 **only if data_replication_factor is set to 1**.
-The receiver side supports any IoTDB version 1.0 configuration
-- A normal Pipe has two states: RUNNING indicates that it is synchronizing data to the receiver, and STOP indicates that synchronization to the receiver is suspended.
+- The Sync Tool only supports for many-to-one, that is, one sender should connect to exactly one receiver.
+One receiver can receive data from more senders.
+- The sender can only have one pipe in non drop status.
+If you want to create a new pipe, please drop the current pipe.
 - When one or more senders send data to a receiver, there should be no intersection between the respective device path sets of these senders and receivers, otherwise unexpected errors may occur.
   - e.g. When sender A includes path `root.sg.d.s`, sender B also includes the path `root.sg.d.s`, sender A deletes storage group `root.sg` will also delete all data of B stored in the path `root.sg.d.s` at receiver.
-- The two "ends" do not support synchronization with each other.
+- Synchronization between the two machines is not supported at present.
-- The Sync Tool only synchronizes insertions, delete data, delete timeseires.
-If no storage group is created on the receiver, a storage group of the same level as the sender will be automatically created.
-Do not support TTL settings, trigger and other operations.
+- The Sync Tool only synchronizes insertions, deletions, metadata creations and deletions, do not support TTL settings, trigger and other operations.
   - If TTL is set on the sender side, all unexpired data in the IoTDB and all future data writes and deletions will be synchronized to the receiver side when Pipe is started.
-- When operating a synchronization task, ensure that all DataNode nodes in `SHOW DATANODES` that are in the Running state are connected, otherwise the execution will fail.

 ## 4.Quick Start